-Apparently, many today do not think that the idea of being “the only Jesus some will ever see” is possible or even biblical to say the least.
+Apparently, many today do not think that the idea of being “the only Jesus some will ever see” is possible or even biblical, to say the least.
 They contend that people come to faith in Jesus only through the proclamation of the gospel.
-Others claim that since we are too sinful only a perfect Jesus can draw anyone to himself.
-And of course, it is the work of the Spirit to draw unbeliever not ours.
+Others claim that since we are too sinful, just a perfect Jesus can draw anyone to himself.
+And of course, it is the work of the Spirit to bring the unbeliever, not ours.

-While they are not entirely wrong, it is clear that they’ve overlooked a very important aspect of Christian witness.
+While they are not entirely wrong, it is clear that they’ve overlooked a significant aspect of Christian witness.

 What happened to Jesus’ call for us to be light of the world?
 This certainly means that someone could see God’s light shining through us.

 What happened to Jesus’ call for us to be salt of the earth?
 This certainly means someone could positively be affected by our lifestyle.
-And sadly, negatively affected.
+And sadly, negatively impacted.

 What happened to Antioch’s little Christs?
 It was in Antioch that people in the city began to notice how different the followers of Jesus were.
 It was not because of their preaching and teaching.
 It was their lifestyle that made the difference.